Nic30/hwt/README.md

 HWT performs no HLS planing or schedueling.
 HWT is also good as API for code generating by more advanced tools.
 Hierarchy of components/interfaces/types is not limited.
 User specifed names are checked for collision with target language.

 HWT designs are objects.
-No specific exceution is required, just run `python3`, import the thing and use `to_rtl` metod or other (take a look at [examples](https://github.com/Nic30/hwtLib/blob/master/hwtLib/)).
+No specific compiler execeution is required, just run `python3`, import the thing and use `to_rtl` metod or other (take a look at [examples](https://github.com/Nic30/hwtLib/blob/master/hwtLib/)).

 ## HWT ecosystem